 6. Your airways are like tree branches

-Close you eyes and picture an upside-down tree.
-Now look at the anatomy picture.
+This fun lung fact requires your imagination.
+Close your eyes and picture an upside-down tree.
+Now, look at the anatomy picture.
 Does it look familiar?
 The airways that connect your throat to your lungs are like a tree:

 - The trachea is like a thick tree trunk.

-- The left bronchus and right bronchus are like big branches off the tree trunk.
+- The left and right bronchus are like big branches off the tree trunk.

 - And all of the bronchioles are like little tree branches.

-As with all parts of your body, there’s a long, fancy medical name for your airways: the tracheobronchial tree!
+As with all body parts, there’s a long, fancy medical name for your airways: the tracheobronchial tree!

 Can you say tracheobronchial (TRAY-kee-oh-BRAHN-kee-ol) tree?